Noticing Red Flags In Early Relationships

 Want to be able to spot red flags in relationships?

 Online therapy can be a helpful resource for those seeking a convenient way to receive professional relationship guidance.
 It can be particularly useful for survivors of abuse who may not feel comfortable discussing their experiences face-to-face with another person.
 You can have an honest conversation with a professional from behind the screen of your smartphone or computer.
-Online therapy can also offer easier and faster access to care, as you generally don’t have to spend time in a waiting room before meeting with your therapist.
+Online therapy can also offer easier and faster reach to care, as you generally don’t have to spend time in a waiting room before meeting with your therapist.

 In addition to its convenience, online therapy can also be a viable option because of its effectiveness.
 Several studies demonstrate that online therapy can deliver a quality of care equal to that of in-person therapy.
 More specifically, internet-delivered cognitive behavioral therapy has often been reported to help manage symptoms of post-traumatic stress disorder in survivors of intimate partner abuse, which may make them hyper-sensitive to red flags in a new relationship.